whywereafraidproject/whyweareafraid_data_page/README.md

 # whyweareafraid_data_page
-Repository for the page(s) which will draw and data from whyweareafraid's tumblr page, process, and display it.
+Repository for the page(s) which will draw data from whyweareafraid's tumblr page, process, and display it.
 What this will look like is TBD.